 Full-service brokers were once a staple of UK finance, but their competition from both discount brokers and the rise of the robo-advisor has left them scrambling to reinvent themselves or even caused them to shut their doors altogether.

 Barclays Stockbrokers is part of Barclays bank and it offers both advisory and execution only services to customers.
 Today, the bank arm is better known as Barclays Smart Investor, and it offers investment accounts as well as an Investment ISA and SIPP product.

 Bestinvest (Brokers) Plc

 Bestinvest offers advisory and discretionary services with a focus on retirement products.
-The company is a part of Tileny, and it serves as a more accessible version of Tileny’s wealth management services.
+The company is a part of Tilney, and it serves as a more accessible version of Tilney’s wealth management services.
 The Bestinvest investment accounts come as a DIY package as well as through ready-made portfolios.
 It’s services cater more towards new investors than wealth accounts.

 Canaccord Genuity Wealth Management